reissbaker/typlate/README.md

 ```

 As you can see, `<%= ... %>` tags print out the values of expressions in the
 template, just like ERB files.
+The template provides an `args` variable that
+contains the arguments specified in the `Args` type.

 ### Statements